Boa sigma

-Boa sigma, known commonly as the Mexican west coast boa constrictor, is a species of snake in the family Boidae.
+Boa sigma, known commonly as the Mexican west coast boa constrictor or Bateman’s Boa, is a species of snake in the family Boidae.
 The species is endemic to western Mexico.
 Boa sigma has previously been regarded as conspecific with Boa constrictor, and later with Boa imperator; however, in 2016, it was suggested on genetic grounds that Boa sigma should be regarded as a separate species.

 Taxonomy

 Boa sigma was originally described as Constrictor constrictor sigma by Hobart Muir Smith in 1943.
 The subspecies only included snakes from the Islas Marías, and it did not receive wide recognition; instead, it was synonymized with the mainland subspecies Boa constrictor imperator by many authors.

 In the 21st century, genetic studies revealed that Boa constrictor is a species complex.
 First, Boa constrictor imperator was elevated to species level, but it was soon recognized that there was another species nested within the new species Boa imperator.
 According to Card et al. (2016), the name Boa sigma is available for this third species.
 However, further research is needed because the genetic study of Card et al. didn't include samples from the Islas Marías, from where the holotype and the paratypes were collected.
 Despite this uncertainty, Boa sigma has been widely accepted as a valid species.